India's Zomato prices $1.25 bln IPO at 72-76 rupees per share

 BENGALURU, July 8 (Reuters) - Indian food delivery firm Zomato said on Thursday it would price its 93.75 billion rupees ($1.25 billion) initial public offering (IPO) at 72 to 76 rupees per share, with the IPO set to open for subscription from July 14 to 16.

-The company, backed by China's Ant Group (688688.SS) and one of India's most prominent startups, filed for its IPO in late April to cash in on a pandemic-led surge in online ordering. read more
+The company, backed by China’s Ant Group and one of India’s most prominent startups, filed for its IPO in late April to cash in on a pandemic-led surge in online ordering.

 Being the first food delivery company to pursue a public listing in India, the IPO will be closely watched by investors and is expected to see strong demand.

-The chief of Oyo Hotels, another well-known Indian startup, said on Wednesday upcoming IPOs would be looked at very closely as the SoftBank (9984.T)-backed hospitality company was also considering going public. read more
+The chief of Oyo Hotels, another well-known Indian startup, said on Wednesday upcoming IPOs would be looked at very closely as the SoftBank-backed hospitality company was also considering going public.

 For IPOs in India, 2021 has been a strong year with 22 companies debuting so far.
 A flush of money from foreign funds and mom-and-pop investors putting their money saved during the lockdown to work have driven the surge.